cylc/cylc-flow/doc/src/running-suites.rst

 site/user config (:ref:`GlobalAuth`) and optionally overridden in suites (:ref:`SuiteAuth`):

-none
-   Permit no public suite access. identity
-   Only suite and owner names revealed. description
-   Identity plus suite title and description. state-totals
-   Identity, description, and task state totals. read
-   Full read-only access.
-shutdown
-   *Not yet implemented*
-   Full read access plus shutdown, but no other control. control
-   Permit full control (not recommended).
+See Cylc privilege levels: :py:obj:`cylc.network.Priv`.

-The default public access level is *state-totals*.
+The default public access level is :py:obj:`cylc.network.Priv.STATE_TOTALS`.

 The ``cylc scan`` command can print descriptions and task state totals in addition to basic suite identity, if the